In the Wake of the Crisis: Leading Economists Reassess Economic Policy

 Olivier Blanchard is C. Fred Bergsten Senior Fellow at the Peterson Institute for International Economics and Robert Solow Professor of Economics Emeritus at MIT.
 He was Chief Economist at the International Monetary Fund from 2008 to 2015.

 Michael Spence, co-recipient of the 2001 Nobel Prize in Economics, is Professor Emeritus of Management at Stanford University's Graduate School of Business and Professor of Economics at New York University's Stern School of Business.
 He served as Chairman of the Commission on Growth and Development from 2006 to 2010 (the life of the commission).
 He is the author of

-Questions: How Should the Crisis Affect Our Views about Financial Intermediation and Regulation?
+Questions: How Should the Crisis Affect Our Views of Capital-Account Management?

 2012.
-"Questions: How Should the Crisis Affect Our Views about Financial Intermediation and Regulation?", In the Wake of the Crisis: Leading Economists Reassess Economic Policy, Olivier Blanchard, David Romer, Michael Spence, Joseph E. Stiglitz
+"Questions: How Should the Crisis Affect Our Views of Capital-Account Management?", In the Wake of the Crisis: Leading Economists Reassess Economic Policy, Olivier Blanchard, David Romer, Michael Spence, Joseph E. Stiglitz

 Download citation file: